ksiman14/algo_practice/00_strings/README.md

 - How should we treat spaces? _Ignore spaces_
 - How should we treat special characters? _Assume the string contains no special characters_
 - Should the function be case-sensitive? _No_

+#### One Edit

+Given two strings, write a function that returns true if they are one (or zero) edits away from each other, and false if not.
+There are three types of edits: insert a character, remove a character, or replace a character.